lunartechfreek/pawfect-pups/README.md

 - [Am I Responsive?](https://ui.dev/amiresponsive)
     - Am I Responsive? was used to generate imagery of the responsive design used throughout the website.

+### Testing

+#### User Story Testing

+This site has been designed with the aim to achieve all user goals.
+These are broken down as follows:

+##### External - New User Goals

+* As a new user i want to, find a good dog trainer.
+  * Slogan featured on home page stating that the company are the best local dog trainers.

+* As a new user i want to, find a suitable training class.
+  * The classes page showcases the broad selection of classes available.

+* As a new user i want to, navigate the site with ease.
+  * There is a fixed navigation bar or hamburger menu always available at the top of the screen for easy navigation.

+* As a new user i want to, use a well layed out and visually appealing website.
+  * Layed out in a hierarchical tree structure for a familiar feel and easy navigation.
+Vibrant colour palette chosen using [Coolers](https://coolors.co/) with the specific company in mind to create an image that compliments the company.

+* As a new user i want to, easily find relevant information.
+  * All links in the navigation bar are named in accordance to their content displayed on them to make for a easy navigation.

+* As a new user i want to, see pictures of the training they offer.
+  * Hero image on home page of one of our trainers with a dog so its the first thing the user will see upon the first visit of the page.
+Also a trainers section with pictures of trainers in action on the about page, and also the classes page.

+* As a new user i want to, be able to find where they are located with ease.
+  * Address is on contact page and to make for an easier user experience a embedded google map on the same page.

+##### External - Current User Goals

+* As a current user i want to, navigate the site with ease.
+  * There is a fixed navigation bar or hamburger menu always available at the top of the screen for easy navigation.

+* As a current user i want to, see that the website is updated regularly with any changed to the trainers, classes or the contact details.
+  * If this were to be a real website details would be update on a regular basis as needed.

+##### Site Owner Goals

+* As the site owner i want to, build my business online.
+  * Created a site meeting all user goals.

+* As the site owner I want to, show the full range of the services we offer.
+  * Dedicated classes page to showcase services available.

+* As the site owner I want to, show the user our dog trainers.
+  * Trainers section introducing the trainers on the about page.

+* As the site owner I want to, provide a visually friendly user experience.
+  * Vibrant colour palette created using [Coolers](https://coolors.co/) with the specific company in mind to create an image that compliments the company.

+* As the site owner i want to, provide an easy to navigate website.
+  * On larger screens there is a navigation bar with all links always visable and fixed to the top of the screen.
+On smaller screens these links have been reduced to a hamburger menu which is clearly visible and always fixed at the top of the screen for easy access.

+* As the site owner I want to, show the user photos from our training sessions.
+  * Photos of dog trainers in action on the home page as the hero image, and also in the trainers section on the about page.

+* As the site owner I want to, provide clear contact details and where to find us.
+  * Address is located on the contact page with an iframe of an embedded google map below it to make the customers experience of finding us as easy as possible.

+#### Manual Testing

+I did the majority of my testing using Chrome DevTools as I was creating the website.
+I found it best to test that the website was fully responsive as I went along and would fix any issue I found before moving on to the next page.
+I also used chromes built in device viewports frequently.
+This came in particularly handy when designing the website with a mobile first approach.

+I would then test the page on tablet viewports such as iPad Air and Surface Pro 2 and make any changes or add any media queries.
+Next I would change the viewport size to desktop and eventually 4k resolution making the necessary changes.
+After that I would start to look at the viewports on their side such as mobile and tablet.
+And finally I would set the viewport to responsive and manually adjust the size of it as I went to ensure the website would be fully responsive.
+I found this exceptionally useful as I found bugs in between the sizes of certain viewports which I would never have found without manually adjusting the viewport size.

+I deployed my website very early on to github pages whilst only the header and footer were complete.
+I did this to make sure that it was displayed as expected and if necessary this would have gave me the opportunity to fix these issues early on.
+Luckily I did not encounter any issues upon deployment.

+Once i had done this i was able to deploy it on a real phone so i tested it on my iphone 13 pro max regualarly.
+When doing this i encountered my bug mentioned in the Issues section where the text on the about page.

+Since deploying the website through github pages and through the help of family and friends I have been able to deploy my site on a variety of devices including:

+* Iphone 13 Pro Max
+* Iphone 14 Pro
+* Iphone 15 Pro Max
+* Galaxy S22 ultra
+* iPad Pro
+* iPad Air

+As well as testing on real world devices i wanted to test on other devices that i could not access.
+For this i used [BrowserStack](https://www.browserstack.com/).
+I tested the the website on various mobile and tablet devices, and also various mobile browsers on these devices.
+See some examples below:

+I had already tested the site on Chrome and Safari with no issues, but i also used BrowserStack to test my website on other browsers such as Microsoft Edge, Firefox and Opera.
+Screenshots of these are included below: